tritan67/TyGF/README.md

 TyGF
 ====

-a game framework made in java. i been wanting to make my own open source project so i made this. even though its crap i still enjoyed making it.
+I am a amature programmer making a game framework for fun.
+Learning as i go use it if you like.

+When I feel i have made it good enough i might try to make a game.